AIARE Level 1 Refresher Course

 • Companion rescue

-Meet at 8:30am at the Olympic National Park Visitor Information Center for introductions and carpooling arrangements.
+We meet at the Olympic National Park Visitor Information Center for introductions and carpooling arrangements.
 Our day will begin with a brief indoor session at the Hurricane Ridge Visitor’s Center, followed by companion rescue practice.

 In the afternoon we’ll head out on a short tour, reviewing concepts along the way such as terrain identification, decision making, group management, human factors, travel techniques, and observation methods.